bpucker/MGSE/README.md

 __WARNING:__
 - if `--busco` is used, the BUSCO GFF3 files need to be in the default folder relative to the provided TSV file
-- MGSE requires absolute paths
+- MGSE requires absolute paths (at least use of absolute paths is recommended)

 __Possible reference regions:__